The Clear Edge

 Readiness requirements:

-The implementation takes 11 hours total across 5 days.
-The focus benefit lasts your entire career.
+The implementation takes 11 hours total spread across 5 days, and the focus benefit lasts for your entire career.

 Day 1: Activity Tracking (3 hours)

-Track every activity for one full workday in 15-minute increments.
-No judgment.
-No filtering.
-Just honest data capture.
+Track every activity for one full workday in 15-minute blocks.
+No judgment, no filtering—just honest data about what you actually do.

 What to track: